BHGC/website/content/forums/index.md

   - all current students (and the instructors).
 Used for teaching and training related mattersby students and instructors.
 3. ['instructors'](http://www.bhgc.org/mailman/listinfo/instructors_bhgc.org)
   - all instructors.
-Used among instructors and individual students to reach the instructors.
+Used among instructors and by individual students to reach the instructors.
 4. ['alumni'](http://www.bhgc.org/mailman/listinfo/alumni_bhgc.org)
   - all former and all activemembers of the club (including those on